 The inimitable facade was a rusted-coppery-Statue of Liberty green, as were the seats till the pre-remodeled paint job transformed the seats a deep blue and the roof-facade white.
 (My upper-deck seat-bottom is therefore blue.
 It was installed, as best I can determine, in 1946, and it could not be an original from the 1920s.)

-The gritty urbanscape of the South Bronx is on display in this photo, and the august courthouse (upper right)—eventually named for a well-known Bronx District Attorney named Mario Merola (a distant friend of the family—by coincidence graduating high school in my mother’s class)—dominates to the right.
+The gritty urbanscape of the South Bronx is on display in this photo, and the august courthouse (upper right)—eventually named for a well-known Bronx District Attorney named Mario Merola—dominates to the right.

 The new Yankee Stadium is a vast improvement in countless ways—disability-accessibility, the grand entrance, food courts for the educated palette, more restrooms.
 But the new place—with all these conveniences and its great sight lines—plays small.
 It’s not the same.

-AT&T Park in San Francisco, which I am told is the most beautiful in all baseball, one oversees from its upper deck the Bay and possibly all the way to games in Japan; it will follow at some time in this blog.
+Oracle Park in San Francisco, which I am told is the most beautiful in all baseball wherein one oversees, from its upper deck, the Bay and possibly all the way to afternoon games in Japan: it will follow at some time in this blog.
 Fenway Park, Wrigley Field, Dodger Stadium, Camden Yards, a few in Kansas City (several beauts including Municipal Stadium), and others likewise contemporary, as well as those no longer with us (as the original Yankee Stadium) will follow in this series.